Jacky-Chen12/Sensors-Lab/README.md

 1 ESP with breadboard
 1 ESP with firmware
 5 brand new ESPs
-6 new breadboard
+6 new breadboards
-1 questionable breadboard
+1 untested breadboard
 8 spare indoor sensors
 4 cables to connect the sensor
 2 pre-soldered ones questionable